toddmcbrearty/myvagrant2/README.md

 * Will it force www. (will simply force the site to load www.example.com instead of example.com)
 * Will it have pretty urls?
 (This will add a redirect that works with CodeIgniter and Laravel.
 Haven't tested with anything else)

+Known bugs with nxcreate
+* For the "Enter files directory" if you have a nested directory it will break and you will need to manually update the file.
+I'll fix this at some point in life.

 This will create your server_block in sites_available and symlink it to sites-enabled and will reload nginx